Making IT support process easier for key accounts

 Improve customer experience with issue synchronization

-These customer pain points inspired us to create a solution that lets customers automatically create requests in your JIRA Service Desk system which directly correspond to issues in their own JIRA project.
+These customer pain points inspired us to create a solution that lets customers automatically create requests in your JIRA Service Management system which directly correspond to issues in their own JIRA project.
 We call it Backbone Issue Sync 3.1.

 This has numerous benefits for your customers, and lets them improve their processes in a number of ways:

 - Customers don't have to manually create duplicate requests in your JIRA Service Management system, greatly reducing their workload and eliminating confusion